chrisgrieser/alfred-docs-searches/README.md

 - `sound`: Preview (pre-listen, technically) macOS System Sounds
 - Get the Uniform Type Identifier (UTI) of a selected file via the [Universal Action](https://www.alfredapp.com/help/workflows/triggers/universal-actions/)

-## Maintenance
+### Reload Caches
-- `:docs-reload`: The search indexes that are *not* from DevDocs are cached.
-In case of a recent change to a documentation site, you can manually trigger refreshing the cache via this Alfred keyword.
+The search indexes that are *not* from DevDocs are cached.
+In case of a recent change to a documentation site, you can manually trigger refreshing the cache via the Alfred keyword `:docs-reload`.
-- `:update-devdocs`: The DevDocs versions are automatically updated with new versions of this workflow.
-You can also trigger a manual update via this Alfred keyword.

 ## Installation
 [➡️ Download the latest release.](https://github.com/chrisgrieser/alfred-docs-searches/releases/latest)